-- 1.1 Background: PACRA reviews the background of the broker to understand its evolution from where it started and where it currently stands.
+3.1 Background: PACRA reviews the background of the broker to understand its evolution from where it started and where it currently stands.
 We analyze how and through what means the entity has achieved the desired expansion.
 The significant factor here for PACRA is to assess whether the entity has achieved the desired expansion through organic growth or acquisitions.
 PACRA looks at the progress of the entity over the years.
 This helps PACRA in determining the ability of the entity to successfully execute its strategy and stated plans.
+Meanwhile, the approach for desired growth is also critical.

+Operations:

-Meanwhile, the approach for desired growth is also critical. - 1.2 Operations: The assessment of operations of an entity underlines the scope of various business activities undertaken by the broker and what stage the business is in.
+Review of scope of operations based on license, size and stage of business 3.2 Operations: The assessment of operations of an entity underlines the scope of various business activities undertaken by the broker and what stage the business is in.
 Understanding of operations helps PACRA to identify the types of business risks a broker could face together with its ability to safeguard existing businesses and gain new business.
 Here, PACRA reviews broker license obtained (Trading and Self Clearing, Trading and Clearing or Trading), broker's branch network, business model, and product offering.
 Size may be an important factor if it confers major advantages in terms of operating efficiency and competitive position.